40 Clever Ways to Repurpose Old Kitchen Items

 Salt Shaker Tassels

-Don’t throw out an old muffin pan, with a little paint you can make it into a beautiful holder to display Easter eggs!
+Upcycle an old muffin pan with a little paint to use as a holder to display Easter eggs!
 Just give your old pan a scrappy coat of chalk paint and decorate.

 Muffin tins also make great storage trays for small items.
 Use them to organize your junk drawer, sort and store small beads, or as an organizer for hair accessories.